What Indoor Team Building Activities Actually Engage a Whole Team?

 The Room Takeover (Week 3)

 Friday afternoonRun an Office Scavenger Hunt.
-This uses Room Reset principles #2 and #3: teams move through the entire office (breaking the rectangle) with a shared leaderboard on a whiteboard (focal point).
+Teams spread through the whole office (breaking the rectangle) while a shared leaderboard on the whiteboard keeps everyone anchored.
 Create 15 tasks mixing physical finds, creative photos, and team challenges.
-Give teams 20 minutes, then gather for a 5-minute reveal.
-This is the activity that converts skeptics — it's impossible to not have fun sprinting through an office looking for a red stapler.
+20 minutes to find everything, 5-minute reveal.
+This converts skeptics — it's nearly impossible to not enjoy sprinting around an office looking for a red stapler.

-🔍 Office Scavenger Hunt — [Day] at [Time] 15 tasks.
-20 minutes.
-Teams of 3-4.
-Mix of 'find it,' 'photograph it,' and 'do something creative.'
-Meet in [room] for team assignments and the list.
-Pro tip: wear comfortable shoes.
+Office Scavenger Hunt — [Day] at [Time] 15 tasks, 20 minutes, teams of 3–4.
+Mix of 'find it,' 'photograph it,' and one or two truly ridiculous creative ones.
+Meet in [room] for team assignments.
+Comfortable shoes encouraged.
+Phone cameras required.

 Include tasks that require interacting with other departments — 'get a selfie with someone from Finance' creates cross-team connections.